 Formerly serving as the political pollster for Denver’s News 4 and the Rocky Mountain News, she is frequently quoted on politics, including in The New York Times, the New Republic, Slate, and other major publications.

 Weigel also has a unique niche as a “conservative conservationist.”
 She has polled extensively for conservation organizations, including The Nature Conservancy, the Trust for Public Land, National Wildlife Federation, the Chesapeake Bay Foundation, the Wilderness Society, Smart Growth America, the International Association of Fish and Wildlife Agencies, and the Nicholas Institute for Environmental Policy Solutions at Duke University.
 This has included extensive research on energy policy, land conservation, and water quality issues.

-Before moving to Colorado, she polled for a Gallup affiliate in Washington D.C., worked on Jack Kemp’s presidential campaign, and for the National Federation of Republican Women.
+Before moving to Colorado, Weigel polled for a Gallup-affiliate in Washington D.C., worked on Jack Kemp’s presidential campaign, and for the National Federation of Republican Women.
 She graduated cum laude from Georgetown University’s School of Foreign Service with a B.S. in International Politics.
-An avid sports fan and film enthusiast, she lives in Golden with her husband and two young children.
-She can be reached at firstname.lastname@example.org or 303-433-4424.
+She lives in Golden with her aspiring scientist daughter and future Major League baseball player son.
+She can be reached at 303-324-7655 or email@example.com.